AutomationPanda/tau-intro-selenium-py/README.md

 You can use other browsers with Selenium WebDriver, but the tutorial will use Chrome and Firefox.

-You will also need the latest versions of the WebDriver executables for these browsers:
+You will also need to install the latest versions of the WebDriver executables for these browsers:
 [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) for Chrome
 and [geckodriver](https://github.com/mozilla/geckodriver/releases) for Firefox.
-When tests run, the WebDriver language bindings in the Python automation code will launch the WebDriver executable for the target browser, which in turn will launch the target browser itself.
+Each test case will launch the WebDriver executable for its target browser.
 The WebDriver executable will act as a proxy between the test automation and the browser instance.

 Please use the latest versions of both the browsers and the WebDriver executables.